twentyOne2x/attnmarkets/README.md

 The Sponsor (creator, business, or DAOs from MetaDAO):
 * Creates Squads 2of2 (sponsor+attn) or hooks attn program to existing Safe
    * Non-custodial: withdrawals remain single-signer while no position is opened
-* Point revenues to the Safe (Pump.fun through CTO request)
+* Point revenues to the Safe (e.g., Pump.fun via CTO request or other launchpad handoffs)
 * Enable: staking, cash advance (selling slice of Yield token), M&A (selling PT), later lending, credit card line

-This can be reused wherever the fee authority can be reassigned.
+This can be reused wherever the revenue/fee authority can be reassigned.

 LPs deposit stables (USDC, USDT, Ethena’s USDe, Reflect’s USDC+) to mint `attnUSD`, the yield-bearing stablecoin acting as attn products counterparty.